caldwell/syncron/docs/intro.md

     cargo build

 This doesn't create a self contained binary.
-Instead, documentation and the front end web code and documentation will be served from the filesystem (`./web` and `./docs` respectively).
+Instead, the front end web code and documentation will be served from the filesystem (`./web` and `./docs` respectively).
 This is usually more convenient when developing the front end code or documentation since you can just reload the web browser to get any new changes instead of rebuilding the app.

 #### Running tests